 The online education and therapy programme for people who stammer

-Download this CHECKLIST to keep a track of what you have covered as you work through the course
+Before starting, download this Stammering Checklist.
+It is a good idea to print it out so you can use it to keep track of what you have covered as you work through the course.

-If you get stuck, or if you find that one or other of the techniques is not working for you, please do email us to explain what the problem is.
+If you get stuck, if you can’t understand something, or if you find that one or other of the techniques is not working for you, please do email us to explain what the problem is.
 It may well be that we have failed to explain something adequately.
 If so, your feedback will help us to remove any ambiguity or confusion in the text.
 Whatever the problem, we will do our best to help.
-Depending on how practical it is (in terms of time and numbers of people requesting help), we may be able to discuss some issues directly with you, over Skype.
+Depending on how practical it is (in terms of time and numbers of people requesting help), we may be able to discuss some issues directly with you, over Skype or Zoom.
 But we cannot guarantee that this will always be possible.